How could she become pregnant when I withdraw perfectly?

 When or if your partner reaches orgasm does not effect how effective or not withdrawal will be in preventing a pregnancy.
 When you shower and if you clean your penis before sex also does not make withdrawal any safer or more effective.

-If your partner is, in fact, pregnant, that could be because she was one of the 4% of women who become pregnant with perfect withdrawal use each year -- pregnancies which are most likely due to men just not realizing they did ejaculate or due to sperm being present in pre-ejaculate fluids, which they can be sometimes -- or one of the 27% who become pregnant with typical use, which is a whole lot of women, so it'd not be at all unusual for her to become pregnant this way.
+If your partner is, in fact, pregnant, that could be because she was one of the 4% of people who become pregnant with perfect withdrawal use each year -- pregnancies which are most likely due to people with penises just not realizing they did ejaculate or due to sperm being present in pre-ejaculate fluids, which they can be sometimes -- or one of the 27% who become pregnant with typical use, which is a whole lot of people, so it'd not be at all unusual for her to become pregnant this way.
 I myself am the product of a couple who used withdrawal, even though they both agree it was used perfectly.

 For right now, of course, the critical issue is determining if she is, in fact, pregnant.